-Touted as the next big thing in higher education, Artificial Intelligence has already carved a niche for itself in form of chatbots and voicebots (bots).
-In today’s world of instant gratification; bots deliver on the rising expectations of students, augment the institutional staff’s capabilities and help the institutions achieve their various goals (enrollment, engagement, retention etc.).
+Touted as the next big thing in higher education, Artificial Intelligence has already carved a niche for itself in the form of AI chatbot and voice bot (AI bots).
+In today’s world of instant gratification; bots deliver on the rising expectations of students, augment the institutional staff’s capabilities and help the institutions achieve their various goals (enrollment, engagement, retention, etc.).

 Better student engagement:

 In the modern-day higher education space, effective communication is one of the keys to ensuring student success.
-Students today, whether enrolled or prospective, have a perpetual online presence and expect instant, 24×7 “Whenever, Wherever” support when faced with challenges during their academic and services journeys.
+Students today, whether enrolled or prospective, have a perpetual online presence and expect instant, 24×7 “Whenever, Wherever” support when faced with challenges during their academic and service journeys.
 It is this expectation that institutions can deliver on with AI bots.
-Further, communication with bots is a two-way process which encourages the students to engage when they are ready and on their own terms.
-Students’ ability to engage with bots in real time makes the touch more personalized and ensures their queries are addressed.
+Further, communication with bots is a two-way process that encourages the students to engage when they are ready and on their own terms.
+Students’ ability to engage with bots in real-time makes the touch more personalized and ensures their queries are addressed.

 Great customer service:

 Educational institutions today strive to do more with less as their goals surrounding enrollment, retention, graduation, and student success increase every year while their resources don’t.
 Trying to do so results in overburdened staff, increased service wait-times and eventually poor customer service.